Mahesh471/Combine/README.md

 4. Timer
 5. NotificationCenter

-Goto respected demo project folder
+Goto respected demo project folder.
 Click on .xcodeproj to open and run project on xcode.